黑料正能量

 COAST was created in 1995 by two local scuba divers after witnessing the destruction of Arran鈥檚 marine habitats and a dramatic decline in fish stocks.
 After a 100-year ban on inshore bottom trawling (within three miles of the coast) was lifted in 1984, the industrial fishing practice鈥夆斺塩ombined with increased scallop dredging鈥夆斺墂as having an evident impact on Arran鈥檚 fish stocks and, by proxy, on the island鈥檚 community.
 By 1994, catches were down by 96% compared to 1984.

-In 2008, the community was the driving force behind the establishment of Scotland鈥檚 first NTZ in Lamlash Bay, home to one of the largest maerl beds in Scotland.
-This pioneering 2.67&苍产蝉辫;办尘虏 marine reserve completely protects the waters, seabed and inhabitants from all forms of fishing.
+In 2008, the community was the driving force behind the establishment of Scotland鈥檚 first NTZ in Lamlash Bay, home to maerl beds and other vital marine habitats.
+This pioneering 2.67 km虏 marine reserve protects the waters, seabed and inhabitants from all forms of fishing.

 Increasingly concerned about the degradation of the Firth of Clyde鈥檚 marine ecosystem, the community once again pushed for further protection under the Scottish Government鈥檚 Marine Protection Area (MPA) programme.
 This ultimately resulted in the designation of the South Arran MPA in 2014, and the implementation of fisheries management measures, that promote sustainable fishing, in 2016

 “This isn鈥檛 just about restoring seagrass or counting fish.
-It鈥檚 about rekindling a connection between people and place, and showing that a small island community can lead the way in rewilding our seas.”
+It鈥檚 about rekindling a connection between people and place, and showing that a small island community can lead the way in looking after our seas.”

 脕ine Purcell-Milton